NASCAR Racing 2003 Season: Ownership

 At the end of March 2004, NR2003 was pulled from shelves when Electronic Arts acquired the exclusive NASCAR rights.
 In May 2004, Papyrus was shut down, and David Kaemmer bought the source code and assets a couple months later for his company FIRST, LLC where it became the base code for iRacing.
 In 2007, Sierra, the game's publishers, shut down the online servers.

 Reception

 The game received "generally favorable reviews", according to the review aggregation website Metacritic.

-According to Edge, the game sold at least 100,000 copies in the United States, but was beaten by NASCAR Racing 4's 260,000 sales in the region.
-Total US sales of NASCAR Racing computer games released in the 2000s reached 900,000 copies by August 2006.
+According to Edge, the game sold at least 100,000 units in the U.S., but was beaten by NASCAR Racing 4's 260,000 sales in the region.
+Total US sales of NASCAR Racing computer games released in the 2000s reached 900,000 units by August 2006.